cjmielke/quarantineAtHome/README.md

 	-> CUDA driver version is insufficient for CUDA runtime version Result = FAIL

+Also note if nvidia-smi fails on the host then you may need to re-run:

+	sudo apt-get install --reinstall nvidia-driver nvidia-kernel-dkms

 ##### nvidia-docker networking
 If experiencing issues, in debug mode particularly, maybe add "--net=host" to the nvidia-docker arguments.